Brazil Begins Paying Final Respects To Football Giant Pele - UrduPoint

 Another bore the message "Long live the King"; the third said simply, "Pele 82 years." - National mourning - Other tributes have come in from around Brazil, which held three days of national mourning.

-At the headquarters of the Brazilian Football Confederation in Rio de Janeiro, a giant poster with Pele's image bears the word "eternal."
-And at the inauguration Sunday of Brazil's President Luiz Inacio Lula da Silva, the ceremony began with a minute's silence in Pele's memory.
+At the headquarters of the Brazilian Football Confederation in Rio, a giant poster with Pele's image bears the word "eternal."
+And the inauguration of Brazil's President Luiz Inacio Lula da Silva on Sunday began with a minute's silence in Pele's memory.

-Pele had been treated at the Albert Einstein Hospital for a month until his death on December 29.

-He had been in increasingly fragile health in recent years, suffering from kidney problems and then colon cancer.
+Pele had been in fragile health, suffering from kidney problems and then colon cancer.

-But he remained active on social media, cheering on Brazil during the World Cup in Qatar and consoling the pre-tournament favorites when they were eliminated in the quarter-finals just three weeks before his death.
+But he remained active on social media, cheering on Brazil from his hospital bed in Sao Paulo during the World Cup in Qatar and consoling the pre-tournament favorites when they were eliminated in the quarter-finals just three weeks before his death.

+The wake will be followed by a funeral procession Tuesday through Santos, including past the house of Pele's mother, 100-year-old Celeste Arantes, who is still alive.

+The procession will end at Santos's Memorial Cemetery, where a Catholic funeral service will be held before Pele is interred in a special mausoleum.